wp-plugins/stripe-woocommerce-addon/readme.txt

 8. This plugin requires CURL
 9. This plugin does not support Pre Order or Subscriptions
 10. Stripe & PCI compliance requires to use SSL always
-11. If you do not use SSL, your Stripe account can be disabled, you can be fined, and you will be responsible for any potentially stolen credit cards

 == Changelog ==